 Northern Long-Eared Bat (Myotis septentrionalis)

-Service Protects Northern Long-eared Bat as Threatened Species under Endangered Species Act with Interim 4(d) Rule
+Northern Long-eared Bat Listed as Threatened with Interim 4(d) Rule

 The northern long-eared bat is one of the species of bats most impacted by the disease white-nose syndrome.
-Due to declines caused by white-nose syndrome as well as continued spread of the disease, the northern long-eared bat will now receive protection as a threatened species under the Endangered Species Act.
+Due to declines caused by white-nose syndrome as well as continued spread of the disease, the northern long-eared bat received protection as a threatened species under the Endangered Species Act.

 The Service proposed the northern long-eared bat as endangered in October 2013.
 During review of the threats, we determined the northern long-eared bat meets the Endangered Species Act’s definition of threatened.
 Under the Act, a threatened species is likely to become endangered in the foreseeable future, while an endangered species is currently in danger of becoming extinct.

-Also effective May 4 is an interim 4(d) rule that provides flexibility to landowners, land managers, government agencies and others as they conduct activities in northern long-eared bat habitat.
-Given the significant number of comments received in response to the 4(d) rule as proposed on January 15, 2015, we also opened a 90-day comment and will accept further input on the interim rule through July 1, 2015.
+The interim 4(d) rule provides flexibility to landowners, land managers, government agencies and others as they conduct activities in northern long-eared bat habitat.
+Given the significant number of comments received in response to the 4(d) rule as proposed on January 15, 2015, we also opened a 90-day comment and accepted further input on the interim rule through July 1, 2015.

 Literature Cited in Final Rule (40-page PDF)